PLANNING BEFORE YOU LEAVE HOME

-If you are from the United Kingdom or Europe – ERV Insurance offer great insurance options specifically for ski and snowboard vacations – covering both off piste and backcountry terrain.
+If you are from the United Kingdom or Europe – ERGO Insurance (previously ERV) offer great insurance options specifically for ski and snowboard vacations – covering both off piste and backcountry terrain.
 They also offer cancellation coverage.
-Use the promotional code YES15 to receive your 15% discount being a YES client.
 For more information visit their website here.

 **Please note that the above insurance companies are suggestions only and you should always do your own research select the coverage that best suits you.

-If you are aware of any physical or mental health issue that may affect you and/or others during the course, please speak in confidence to a member of YES staff in Canada.
+If you are aware of any physical or mental health issue that may affect you and/or others during the course, please speak in confidence to a member of YES staff.